rfofrich/rfofrich.github.io/_pages/about.md

   limit: 3 # leave blank to include all blog posts
 ---

-I am a Postdoctoral Research Associate in the [Department of Geography](https://geography.dartmouth.edu/) at Dartmouth College, where I work with [Justin Mankin](https://jsmankin.github.io/) in the Climate Modeling and Impacts Group.
-I study **how decisions about energy, infrastructure, land, and climate policy shape climate risk, and where interventions can most effectively reduce it**.
+I am a Postdoctoral Research Associate at [Dartmouth College](www.dartmouth.edu), where I work with [Justin Mankin](https://jsmankin.github.io/) in the Climate Modeling and Impacts Group.
+I study **how decisions about energy, infrastructure, land, and climate policy shape climate risk, and where strategic interventions can most effectively reduce it**.

 My research spans **energy system decarbonization, climate intervention and carbon removal, and climate impacts and attribution**.
 My current work traces climate damages